Symbiosis School for Liberal Arts Admissions 2026

 Healthy Routine: Maintain a balanced lifestyle.

-Another source of practice that candidates can choose from is the IIT JAM sample papers.
+Another source of practice that candidates can choose from is the IIT JAM question papers.
 The sample papers of IIT JAM are the question papers of the previously conducted IIT JAM exams.
-Practising from the IIT JAM Physics sample papers will give an extra edge to their practice strategy.
+Practising from the IIT JAM Physics previous year papers will give an extra edge to their practice strategy.
 Below are given some of the IIT JAM Physics question papers which were released earlier.

 Year | Question Papers |